christian-brindley/mobile-sso/README.md

 ![Login journey](images/journey-login.png "Login Journey")

 Note that this journey is pretty minimal.
 All the required context - i.e. the username and target app URL - are preloaded by the initialisation journey.
-The `Validation` node is a placeholder for any logic you want to apply to the backchannel login process, such as IP address correlation, risk checks etc.
+The `Validation` node is a placeholder for any additional logic you want to apply to the backchannel login process, such as IP address correlation, risk checks etc.

 ## Mobile app integration